Clean Power Research Support Center logo

 Locating the Data Fields feature

-Anyone in a Role with the View Data Fields privilege can view your program’s Data Fields by opening the PROGRAM DESIGN menu and clicking on Data Fields:
+Anyone in a Role with the View Data Fields privilege can view the program’s Data Fields by opening the PROGRAM DESIGN menu and clicking on Data Fields:

 Locating the Data Fields feature